-Demonstration of English proficiency, in both verbal (i.e., class participation and interpersonal communication in clinical settings) and written (i.e., test-taking, professional papers and other assignments) forms is required throughout the course of study.
-Applicants whose native language is not English, or who have not earned an undergraduate or graduate degree from a regionally accredited U.S. higher education institution, must demonstrate English proficiency by taking the Test of English as a Foreign Language (TOEFL).
-Applicants can take the test via Internet, Computer, or Paper.
-The minimum score required for the test is:
+Demonstration of English proficiency in both verbal (i.e., class participation and interpersonal communication in clinical settings) and written (i.e., test-taking, professional papers and other assignments) forms is required throughout the course of study.
+Applicants whose native language is not English, or who have not earned an undergraduate or graduate degree from a regionally-accredited U.S. higher education institution, must demonstrate English proficiency by taking the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+Applicants can take the test via Internet, Computer or Paper.
+The minimum score required is: